 Academic Success Rate of Student Athletes – Missouri Western’s student athletes’ academic success rate data is summarized within the Division II reports.

 Intercollegiate Athletic Program Participation Rates and Financial Support Data (Equity in Athletics Disclosure Act)

 The NCAA Gender Equity Survey includes the number of male and female student-athletes; listing of teams; the total number of participants.
 The report also includes operating expenses for each team; total amount of money spent for athletic aid for student-athletes; ratio of aid between male and female student-athletes; recruiting expenditures by sport; revenue generated by each sport; average salaries of head coaches and assistant coaches.
 You may obtain a copy of the survey by contacting the NCAA Compliance Office in Looney Complex 232.

 Laboratories and other services associated with academic programs

 Placement Rates and Information

-This report provides post-graduation outcomes of MWSU baccalaureate degree recipients.
+The Student Success After Graduation report provides post-graduation outcomes of MWSU baccalaureate degree recipients.
 The report is prepared using information obtained annually from students who received a baccalaureate degree, offering a snapshot of their progress during the transition out of college.
-Graduate Survey

 Privacy of Student Records (Family Educational Rights and Privacy Act)